saibatizoku/neuras/README.md

 ## Justification

 ZeroMQ provides a layer of abstraction over common patterns found in network programming.
-It has a very well-documented API that hides away the underlying complexity of how data is coded/dedcoded, transmitted, and made available.
+It has a very well-documented API that hides away the underlying complexity of how data is coded/decoded, transmitted, and made available.
 Its native support for asynchronous communication, peer-to-peer encrypted messaging, as well as the ever-increasing availability of socket options, make it simple and robust to work with.

-[ØMQ - The Guide](http://zguide.zeromq.org/page:all) offers a very well thought-out collection of examples, use cases, and the author's clear thoughts regarding concepts such as code quality, design of network infrastructure.
+[ØMQ - The Guide](http://zguide.zeromq.org/page:all) offers a collection of very well thought-out examples, use cases, and the author's clear thoughts regarding concepts such as code quality, design of network infrastructure.
 It is the first place to go when wanting to learn ØMQ.

 ## Installation